kemus/BeachBall/README.md

 * Kitties: Kitties have a timer on top of the screen, to tell you when there is a kitty.
 Can be set to autoclick kitties, or to auto-focus on the kitty.
 Can also fight Knights.
 * Logicats: Can be set to solve automatically.
 Caged logicats can automated, solving one by one, the maximum at once for QQ, or to get bonemeal.
 * Monty Haul: Can be set to auto-puchase and solve, either attempting for the 'prize' or the goat.
-* Temporal Rifts: Can be set to use automatically use rifts, either to farm flux crystals or for the ONG.
+* Temporal Rifts: Can be set to use automatically use rifts, either to farm flux crystals or for the ONG (including optional return with Now Where Was I?).
 * The Pope Selector: Can be set to automatically select a specific Pope Decree when available.
 Switching has a grace period before the selection is chosen, so feel free to browse (the default grace period is 5seconds).
 * Tool Factory: The TF can be loaded faster (does not require TF Load Letter).
 * Faves Autoclicker: Using the Faves panel, any boost can be set up with an autoclick timer.
 (An example use would be to autoclick Question Qubes.)